 Component Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Executes frequently used system functions when pressed in combination with the b key or the esc key.
+(2) fn key Executes frequently used system functions when pressed in combination with the spacebar or the esc key.
 (3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
 NOTE: Pressing the Windows key again will return you to the previous screen.
 (4) Action keys Execute frequently used system functions.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+NOTE: The keypad function that is active when the computer is turned off is reinstated when the computer is turned back on.
+(6) Integrated numeric keypad When num lock has been enabled, it can be used like an external numeric keypad.